-In addition the executive directors and Mr Glencross participate in a share option scheme.
+In addition the executive directors participate in a share option scheme.
 The Board believes that in accordance with the best practice provisions, this approach aligns the interests of shareholders and executive directors.

-Mr Glencross was granted share options during his services as an employee of the Company, prior to his appointment to the board.
 The Company has a policy that share options may not be granted to non-executive directors.